 By far, the most important aspect of any direct mail fundraising campaign is the list of people you mail to.
 Mailing an effective package to one list can easily raise ten or twenty times as much money as mailing the same package to another list.

-There are hundreds of lists to choose from, ranging from simple general contributor files to more complex lists where you can select the type and number of donations made.
+There are hundreds of lists to choose from, ranging from general contributor lists to more complex lists where you can select the type and number of donations made.

 A note of caution – make sure you are dealing with a reputable company so you actually receive what you think you are asking for.